Dennis Paustenbach: Career

+Consulting

 Paustenbach twice started the environmental consulting firm, ChemRisk.
 The firm applied the principles of health risk assessment to quantitatively characterize the risk to humans of chemicals in foods, water, air, sediment, soil, and consumer products.
-In 1987, Chemrisk became a joint venture with McLaren Engineering.
+In 1987, ChemRisk became a joint venture with McLaren Engineering.
 ChemRisk grew to have about 125 persons in 10 locations in the U.S. and Australia between 1987-1995.
-In 1993, Paustenbach was selected to be the President and CEO of McLaren-Hart Environmental Engineering, a national firm with 15 offices and 600 employees.
+In 1993, Paustenbach was selected to be the president and CEO of McLaren-Hart Environmental Engineering, a national firm with 15 offices and 600 employees.
 He was the youngest CEO of a major engineering firm in this industry.

 In the 1980s and 1990s, Paustenbach conducted research into the dioxins and furans.
 Among his first major undertakings was characterizing the health hazards posed by dioxin contaminated soil including the site in Times Beach, Missouri and 37 other related sites.
 In the 1990s, he conducted research evaluating the hazards posed by occupational exposure to pharmaceuticals, benzene, nitrosamines, beryllium, and formaldehyde.
 Also, in the 1990s, he published many studies which evaluated the exposure and health hazards associated with exposure to hexavalent chromium which were pertinent to Hinkley, CA and Hudson County, NJ.
 He was the lead scientist in conducting dose-reconstructions at several nuclear arsenals: Rocky Flats, Los Alamos, Oak Ridge, and Hanford (the largest assessments ever conducted).
 From about 2000 to 2024, he performed more than 1,000 risk assessments on many different topics including asbestos exposure of auto mechanics and tradesmen, benzene exposure in refineries, lead in consumer products, arsenic in wine, perfluorinated chemicals in groundwater, MCHM in drinking water, hydrocarbons in drinking water, and PFAS in drinking water.
 Paustenbach and colleagues developed many of the earliest guidelines for identifying safe levels of exposure in the workplace and multi-pathway exposure assessment methods.
 Later, he conducted research involving the release of cobalt and chromium from medical devices.
 ChemRisk was sold to Cardno Engineering of Australia in 2014.

 In April 2019, Dennis founded and became president of Paustenbach and Associates.
 The consulting firm had 3 offices, 19 full-time professionals, and several “at will” professionals.
 In August 2024, the firm was purchased by TRC, an engineering firm, and Paustenbach became a risk assessment group leader and chief scientist.

-Professor
+Teaching

-Paustenbach has served as an adjunct professor at seven universities.
-Specifically, University of Texas (Houston), Purdue University, University of Bridgeport, University of Massachusetts (Amherst), University of California at Irvine School of Medicine (clinical professor of Occupational Medicine), University of Michigan (Ann Arbor) and, currently, the University of Kansas Medical School (Kansas City).
+Paustenbach has worked as an adjunct professor at seven universities: the University of Texas (Houston), Purdue University, University of Bridgeport, University of Massachusetts (Amherst), University of California at Irvine School of Medicine (clinical professor of Occupational Medicine), University of Michigan (Ann Arbor) and, currently, the University of Kansas Medical School (Kansas City).

 He was awarded an honorary Doctor of Science degree from Purdue University in 2006 and a Doctor of Engineering from the Rose-Hulman Institute of Technology in 2007.